Resources

 What Counts as Personal Data - and What to Do About It

-An HR administrator at a recruitment agency sends a reference to a new employer.
-The reference includes the candidate's name, date of birth, National Insurance number, and absence record.
+An HR administrator at a staffing agency sends a reference to a new employer.
+The reference includes the candidate's name, date of birth, Social Security Number, and absence record.
 All of that is personal data - personally identifiable information (PII) - and all of it is regulated.
 Knowing what qualifies as PII is the starting point for handling it properly.

 Redacting Medical Records: HIPAA, GDPR, and Practical Steps